Falcon4real/First-Project---Personal-Portfolio-/README.md

 - CSS
   - Custom CSS was used to style the website.
 - Visual Studio Code
-  - Visual Studio Code was used to write, edite and manage the code which was used to developed the website.
+  - Visual Studio Code was used to write, edit and manage the code used to developed the website.
 - GitHub
   - Github was used to host the source code and deployed using Git pages.
 - Git